 So we've already established that as a designer, you tend to sit down for long periods of time.
 We've taken care of your back, your eyes and your air but we haven't yet focused on your feet.
-The Webble is an 'active footrest' that's designed for those that get a little antsy after sitting down for too long.
-It enables your lower body to move in four distinct ways while sitting: forward and backward, side to side, in circles, and up and down.
+The HUANUO Under Desk Foot Rest comes with a textured surface and massaging beads, to help improve your circulation when sitting down too long.

 Even designers deserve a little down-time and why not start that at your desk?
 The ultimate comfort is a cold brewski and with a desk-sized fridge, you won't have to walk anywhere to grab your much-deserved drink after a long day dealing with clients.